BrightID/BrightID/README.md

 BrightID uses the people you know (a social graph) to enforce one-account-per-person for important applications like voting and universal basic income.

-Unlike most IDs--which prove who you are--a BrightID proves that you're a unique person.
+A BrightID proves that you're a unique person.

 BrightIDs have the following characteristics:
 * Can be used anonymously.
 No data is stored.
 Personal data or biometrics aren't used for verification.